-Picture a first-grade classroom, maybe even your own.
-Kids gather around the sand table, exploring the sand, letting the grains run between their fingers.
-The teacher passes out some props—marbles, rulers, boxes and cups—and lets students explore freely for a few minutes.
-The kids excitedly dig in, filling cups with sand and pouring it out, burying marbles, and turning the rulers into shovels and rakes.
+Kids gather around the sand table and the teacher passes out some props—marbles, rulers, boxes, and cups.
+Students explore freely, filling cups with sand, burying marbles, and turning the rulers into shovels and rakes.

-Then she says: “I have a challenge for you today.
+Then the teacher says: “I have a challenge for you today.
 How fast can you make the marbles roll?”

 Then another props his ruler up on a cup and the marble flies.

 After the kids explore, they gather on the rug to talk about their observations.
 The teacher asks:

 “What did you design out of your tools that make the marble roll fastest?”
 “What do you think makes the marble slow down?”
 “Why do you think the marble rolls faster on the ruler than in the sand?”

 Sand tables have long been a staple of early education.
 It is the way we plan a classroom activity and the questions we invite children to explore that turn an ordinary play activity into savvy and pointed elementary STEM education.

 STEM is gaining momentum in classrooms across the country.
 However, the U.S. still ranks 38th and 24th out of 71 developed countries in math and science student achievement, respectively.
 Combine that with research that shows STEM majors earn nearly $20,000 more per year than non-STEM majors, and it’s easy to see that STEM education is essential for our economy and kids’ future success.
 The earlier it starts, the better.